 - “A billion-dollar budget deficit is absolute nonsense,” he explained.

 I was one of the four candidate on the stage, and don’t remember if someone interchanged the words ‘deficit’ and ‘debt’.
 A deficit is usually thought of when referring to an annual budget, and indicates expenditures exceeded inflows for that year.
-A public debt is usually thought of as the accumulation of all deficits run up in the past to date.
+A public debt or world debt is usually thought of as the accumulation of all deficits run up in the past to date.

 Like most politicians, the mayor is using word play to try to make a point.
 He says, “a billion-dollar budget deficit is absolute nonsense”.
 And it is, and all the candidates know it.
 When I speak of the billion dollars, I’m not talking about a budget deficit, I am talking about debt.
 And I reference the Comprehensive Annual Financial Report when speaking about the city’s debt.
 Go to page 57 of the report, Long Term Obligations.
 See line items like: